Current Sally McCubbin Current Sally McCubbin

 Macaulay Village Park

-This program is returning on June 1st 2026.
-The Art Kitchen is a free weekly drop-in artmaking group at Macaulay Village Park on London Avenue, Picton (The Heights).
+This program is returning on June 1, 2026!
+The Art Kitchen is a free weekly drop-in artmaking group at Macaulay Village Park on London Avenue, Picton (The Heights) every Monday from 4 to 6 PM until the end of September.
 Creative expression, healthy snacks and feel-good community vibes.
 Plus free books from County Kids Read!
 Bring a creative project to work on or make use of our art supplies.
 Don’t know what to work on?
 Our team of artists are happy to help guide you through a project.
 This is an all-ages group, kids and teens most welcome!

 Supported by